shreya-tss/weather-app-/README.md

 # weather-app-
-This is a basic weather app created using html,css and javascript
+Basic weather app made using HTML , CSS and JavaScript